 A new book has just been released by one of the leading voices in the realm of geopolitics, George Friedman.
 Entitled Flashpoints: The Emerging Crisis in Europe, 2015, Friedman delivers an unusual blend of geopolitical analysis and personal experience to describe the historical, present day, and future fault-lines along the borderlands on the European peninsula and its periphery.
 It shows how much it’s a small world after all.

 The first chapter of the book is surprisingly, biographical.
 The author shares with us the story of his family’s origins in Hungary and his parents’ decision to emigrate to the United States shortly after the Second World War, in the pursuit of a peaceful and stable life.
+This sets the stage for his understanding of both the depth and power that each part of the world has on another.

 Friedman then recounts Europe’s rise to world domination and the competition between the major sea-faring nations, from the first tentative explorations of the west African coast by the Portuguese in the the late 15th century, to Britain’s far-flung empire at the start of the First World War.
 Europe’s almost continuous state of warfare over this half millennium culminates in its most destructive period, the 31 years the author frequently alludes to, encompassing the two world wars.